The price of gold has dropped sharply, but the bear market appears to be nearing its end.

 Stop-Loss: $1.319 per ounce |

-But first let’s evaluate the results of our previous trading signal on Dow Jones Industrial (April 22, 2013)
+But first, let’s review the results of our previous trading signal on Dow Jones Industrial (April 22, 2013).

-The Previous TCI Trading Signal on Dow Jones Has Been Proved Accurate
+The Previous TCI Trading Signal on Dow Jones Was Accurate

-Here are the Countries with the greatest Gold Reserves
+Here are the countries with the largest gold reserves:

-Table: Countries & Gold Reserves Source: Wikipedia Now here are the greatest gold reserves per person Chart: Countries & Gold Reserves per person
+Table: Countries & Gold Reserves Source: Wikipedia Now, here are the greatest gold reserves per person Chart: Countries & Gold Reserves

 Gold